 Dr Clare Milledge is an artist and academic.

-Milledge lives and works between the lands of the Arakwal people in Bundjalung country (Broken Head, Northern NSW) and the lands of the Bidjigal and Gadigal people (Paddington, Sydney).
-She is a Senior Lecturer at UNSW Art & Design and is represented by STATION gallery.
+Milledge lives and works between the lands of the Garigal, Bidjigal and Gadigal people of the Eora Nation (Warrang/Sydney).
+She returns regularly to the place of her upbringing to work on the lands of the Arakwal and Widjabul Wia-bal people of the Bundjalung Nation (Northern NSW).
+She is a Senior Lecturer at UNSW Arts, Design & Architecture and is represented by STATION gallery.

 Milledge's work re-examines contemporary environments with a focus on our engagement with ecology through art, in particular through the use of the historical figure of the artist-shaman.
-Working with fieldwork as her primary methodology she collects, re-organises, transforms and re-presents recordings, information and material gathered on ecological surveys and site visits.
-Her research output takes the form of public installation environments that variously incorporate glass paintings, textile works, costumes, sets, collaborative experimental sound and performance.
+Working with fieldwork as her primary methodology she collects, re-organises, transforms and re-presents recordings, information and material gathered on ecological surveys, daily experiences and site visits.
+Her work takes the form of public installation environments that variously incorporate glass paintings, textile works, poetry, costumes, sets, collaborative experimental sound and performance.

 Milledge completed her Doctor of Philosophy at Sydney College of the Arts, the University of Sydney in 2013.
 Part of her candidacy (2008) was spent at the Universität der Künste, Berlin.
 She completed her Honours year (also administered by Sydney College of the Arts) at the Statenskunst Akademi in Oslo (2006) and maintains an active engagement with Norwegian contemporary art.